What is Safeguarding?

-Hampshire Safeguarding Children Board provides relevant up to date information, National Guidance and a range of resources and training in safeguarding and promoting the welfare of children and young people.
+Hampshire Safeguarding Children Partnership provides relevant up to date information, National Guidance and a range of resources and training in safeguarding and promoting the welfare of children and young people.

 If you want to raise allegations or concerns about a person working with children, please use the LADO Notification form.

 What you should do if you think a child is being abused

 Lead Practitioner: Safeguarding support groups

 The aim of these support groups is to provide Lead Practitioners: Safeguarding with a forum in order to develop their role as a setting leader for safeguarding children.
 They will be held in each area during the autumn, spring and summer terms.

 This event is open to all Lead Practitioners: Safeguarding in early years education settings, private, voluntary or independent sectors, maintained nursery provisions and EYE childminders.
 Year R staff can also attend this event for a small fee.
 Contact your local SfYC office to book a place.

 Note: Booking is through Eventbrite.
 Check the details published in the Services for Young Children Blog Bulletins.

 To access the Children's Services Early Years Safeguarding courses you must sign up to the Learning Zone and set up an account before booking.
 See the information and dates below.